Virtual Now is a blog hosted by Dan Hersey focused on data center networking, virtualization, and cloud computing.

 In 2011 I joined Big Switch Networks to help usher in the age of network virtualization and software defined networking (SDN).
 Big Switch was a fantastic experience and the most fun I ever had working.
 Unfortunately, after 18 months of beating my head against the wall trying to get a startup to think differently (who knew it would take so much work to bring vision to a startup) I left out of frustration.

 Now, I’m evangelizing the future of IT by pushing for the adoption of private cloud.

 My Personal Life

 I grew up just outside of Boston, MA and was raised as a typical die hard Boston sports fan.
 I lived in Silicon Valley for a few years but have spent over 15 years living in my adopted home state of Arizona.
 I currently reside in Phoenix, with my wife and two children, enjoying the warm summers (ok, it’s hot) and the comfortable winters.
-I spend my free time with my kids who usually insist on kicking my butt in some overly complicated Xbox game.
-I built a full size MAME arcade for them in an attempt to show them up Pacman but they now beat me at that, and every other classic arcade game, as well.

 To keep myself entertained I put a lot of energy into digital media in the home.
 I have deployed almost every available Home Theater PC package at some point.
 My current favorite is Boxee running on Intel Atom PCs which front end my 15TBs of NAS storage.
 On Sunday’s during football season you will find me either at University of Phoenix Stadium or at home grilling for family, friends and random neighbors.
 When it is cool enough I try to get in a round or two of golf each week.
 Despite the fact my father is in his 60′s he still regularly schools me on the course.